 How much is the cost of Cat6a cable

-How much is the cost of Cat6a cable, what is the difference in cost between Cat6 and Cat6a cabling?
-What are the differences between Cat6a v Cat7?
-Regularly we are asked these questions as we conduct surveys as a data cabling contractor
+How much is the cost of Cat6a cable?
+What is the difference in cost between Cat6 and Cat6a cabling?
+What are the differences between Cat6a and Cat7?
+We are regularly asked these questions as we conduct surveys as a data cabling contractor.

 Cat6a Price per data point

-Large numbers of our clients enquire as to how much an information cabling project is per point.
+Many of our clients enquire how much an information cabling project is per point.
 Consequently, the clarification explained in the following section is a decent method to know for pricing purposes.
-What's more, you can scale the numbers to suit your specific project and you have a good starting point for overall costs.
+Moreover, you can scale the numbers to suit your specific project and have a good starting point for overall costs.

 Each project is specific to that building and client.
 Therefore, depending on those specifics, the method and timings of installation will change.
 Furthermore, as these change, so does the quotation.

-The main consideration with any project is to ensure that all your requirements are taken into consideration.
-In too many cases do we see like for like quotations with items not included which then unsurprisingly increase your cost after you have committed to the work
+The primary consideration with any project is to ensure that all your requirements are taken into consideration.
+In too many cases, we see like-for-like quotations with items not included, which then unsurprisingly increase your cost after you have committed to the work.

 - The overall total of Cat6a cabling ports you require to have installed

-- The distance from cabinet to outlets for the Cat6a cabling runs
+- The distance from the cabinet to the outlets for the Cat6a cabling runs

 - The construction of the building and the routes within that building